-Biden looks to provide relief from extreme heat as record temperatures persist
+Biden looks to provide relief from extreme heat as record temperatures persist across US

 However, Keith said the administration has ramped up its focus because of searing weather events, such as the heat dome in the Pacific Northwest in 2021 that prompted record temperatures and dozens of deaths across the region.

-OSHA fined a Florida farm supervisor last month for exposing workers to excessive heat after a 28-year-old worker from Mexico died at a farm in Parkland, Florida.
+OSHA fined a Florida farm supervisor last month for exposing workers to excessive heat after a worker from Mexico died at a farm in Parkland, Florida.
 Investigators determined the worker’s death could have been prevented if a labor contractor had followed established safety practices regarding heat-related hazards.

 Costley reported from New Orleans.
+AP Science Writer Seth Borenstein contributed to this report.